boyush/creative-genai-challenge/README.md

 A prototype creative experimentation and localization pipeline: winning creative -> hypothesis-driven challenger -> deterministic composition -> technical QA -> (optional) localization, with lineage recorded at every stage.
-See `CLAUDE.md` for the product brief and engineering rules, and `reports/SUBMISSION_AUDIT.md` for a dated, read-only audit of exactly what has been built and what hasn't.
+See `reports/WORKFLOW_SKETCH.md` for the workflow architecture and `reports/SUBMISSION_AUDIT.md` for a dated audit of exactly what has been built and what has not.

 ## Prototype runtime (what exists today)